asterics/FLipMouse/Hardware/case-design/README.md

 The lasercut settings are the same as previous, except the order and the colors of cutting (blue, red, green).

-### lipmouse_case_lasercut_with_1button.cdr

-Same FLipmouse case as in lipmouse_case_lasercut, an additional button case is added.
-This button case can be used for 30mm core drill buttons.

 ### FLipmouse_Lasercut.sgx

 Process: Lasercut